 When you hear the phrase “music theory”, it will probably not evoke much interest in you.
 Just like any theory.
 Practical activities are much more exciting, aren’t they?
 Reading black dots on paper, trying to draw the perfect treble clef, and endlessly pondering the Neapolitan Sixth may make you bored and desperate.
 But every self-respecting musician should know the basics of music theory.
 And the problem lies not in the music theory but in the wrong approaches to the study.
 Thus, this article is devoted to such a critical topic.

 Steps to Learning

 And here, it’s worth noting that if you want to learn the basics of music theory quickly, easily, and on a budget, why not use the World Wide Web for this purpose?
-The web has made it possible to use many educational resources online freely.
+The web has made it possible to use many educational resources and logo makers online freely.
 If you are interested in learning theory but can’t attend classes in your area, you can always contact the Internet for help.
 It may seem a little tricky initially, but if you use the guidelines below, you’ll soon get caught up in the process and even begin to enjoy learning.

 #1 Step: Consider the Extent of Your Knowledge

 Can you already play a musical instrument?
 How long have you been playing?
 Can you read sheet music?
 Your previous experience affects how much you need to know, where you need to learn, and how “simplified” that learning should be.

 #2 Step: Decide on the Type of Training